stfxecutables/df-analyze/README.md

 This project uses Poetry to manage dependencies, so if you want to reproduce the results you should [install Poetry](https://python-poetry.org/docs/).
+The project currently requires python 3.9 or python 3.10 to be installed.
 After installing Poetry, clone this repo:

 ```shell